-Chief operating officer Tony Douglas announces plan to recruit 4,000-4,500 staff next year
+Chief operating officer Tony Douglas announces plan to recruit up to 4,500 staff next year

-Laing O’Rourke wants to more than double its staff levels in the Middle East next year.
+Laing O'Rourke plans to more than double its staff levels in the Middle East next year.

 The rapid expansion is a further sign that the UK's largest private construction company sees its future growth in the Gulf region.

 Speaking to Building after the event, Douglas said: “It will be between 4,000 and 4,500 new staff.
 There is opportunity for everyone.
 We will be recruiting worldwide, but hopefully many of them will come from the UK.”

 Tony Maguire, Laing O'Rourke's head of communications, said: “If people have the skills, the experience and the ambition, then our message is to step this way.”